-The walking ship will take up residency at Battersea Power Station Pier directly in front of the iconic riverside building and make special performances throughout May and June, when it travels down the River Thames and walks out of the water at certain points of low tide.
+The walking ship will take up residency at Battersea Power Station Pier directly in front of the iconic riverside building, making special performances on the River Thames and walking out of the water at certain points of low tide.

 Inspired by early invertebrates, and echoing the brave leaps made by those into a new and unknown world, MUDSKIPPER challenges the definitions of engineering and art and the interconnections between the two.

 James Capper’s mobile public sculpture MUDSKIPPER is the Battersea Power Station Powerhouse Commission for 2019.
 MUDSKIPPER is co-commissioned in 2019 in partnership with Battersea Power Station, Nine Elms on the South Bank and The Royal Docks; it is produced by Illuminate Productions.
 Albion Barn acquired the original workboat with James Capper and published the MUDSKIPPER maquette.